jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Macintosh.md

 **See also [this excellent guide](http://web.archive.org/web/20200406181452/https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/){: target="_blank" rel="noopener noreferrer"} by [Simon Tomlinson](https://www.facebook.com/simon.james.tomlinson?eid=ARBQoY3KcZAtS3pGdLJuqvQTeRSOo4gHdQZT7nNzOt1oPMGgZ4_3GERe-rOyH5PxsSHVYYXjWwcqd71a){: target="_blank" rel="noopener noreferrer"} (or [directly on Facebook](https://www.facebook.com/notes/jamulus-online-musicianssingers-jamming/idiots-guide-to-jamulus-app/510044532903831/){: target="_blank" rel="noopener noreferrer"}).**

 ## All installed?
 Jamulus has been installed and can be used now.
-If you haven't set up your audio gear yet, have a look at [Hardware Setup](Hardware-Setup).

-For detailed information on using Jamulus, please see the [help manual](https://github.com/corrados/jamulus/blob/master/src/res/homepage/manual.md).
+You can now take a look at the [Jamulus walk through page](Walk-Through).